 Steps for Non-Us Residents Starting a Business in Wyoming

 The first choice you have to make is what kind of business structure you want for your company.
 Non-US citizens basically need to choose between

 We created the Firm LLC to allow clients the ability to maximize the asset protections provided under Wyoming state law.
 This type of LLC is primarily used by a select few clients who are trying to protect wealth or existing assets.

 The main difference between the LLC and the Corporation for Non-US residents is how they are taxed.
 Since the corporation is formed in the US, it will be treated as a US entity for tax purposes on both income in the US and abroad.
 LLCs, however, will only be taxed in the US on US-sourced income.
 The downside to the LLC is that any US-sourced income will be taxed by 30% initially.

 Hire a Wyoming Registered Agent

 As a non-US citizen, you will be required to hire a Wyoming registered agent.
-Your registered agent will help the LLC meet residency requirements and be a critical contact point for your company.
+Your registered agent will help the LLC or corporation meet residency requirements and be a critical contact point for your company.
 The Wyoming Secretary of State will send regular notifications and tax notices to your registered agent’s office.
 Should a lawsuit ever be filed against your company, a service of process (notice of the lawsuit) will be sent to your registered agent.

 Hire Buffalo Registered Agent LLC for only $49 per year.